 else means.
 I cannot confuse another’s reality with their personal opinion.

 At school the other day, a teacher explained that she had a hard time sleeping at night.
-She started listening to an app that she purchased that had stories about meditation, however, not Christian meditation.
+She started listening to an app she purchased with stories about meditation, but not Christian meditation.
 I listened to her and inside I began to experience discomfort.
 Questions arose.
 Is this a new age, yoga thing?
 Could there be anything good at all for this Christian teacher to be listening to this?
 Does she understand Truth?
 How should I respond to her?
 This is an on-going conversation with her.
-I will keep listening to her and to the Lord Jesus for just the right thing to say at just the right time.
+I will keep listening to her and the Lord Jesus for the right thing to say at just the right time.

 Source Four: Barna, G. Munsil, L. (2023) Helping millennials thrive: practical wisdom for a